wellthlab/xb-app-ionic/docs/SUMMER22.md

 Self assessment task schema has the extra keys:

 - `type`: Must be `SELF_ASSESSMENT`.
+- `label`: Optional checkbox label for users to tick.
+Defaults to `I have done/read the instructions for this task`

 Instructional task schema has the extra keys: